 - Wash your hands regularly: You should wash your hands regularly with water and soap before and after eating, coming home from outside, when meeting lots of people, after going to public places, etc. Teach your kids how to wash their hands properly.

 - Clean the area of the sick people: If someone is sick (around you), clean those areas used by them.
-Meet them with masks on and clean your hands afterwards.
+Meet them with masks on and clean your hands afterward.

 - Eat healthy food: You should prefer eating homemade food, which is properly washed and cooked.
 Occasionally eat outside food from good and clean places, restaurants, or hotels.
 When you make any type of meat, be sure you wash and cook it properly.